-An ecosystem is an interacting and inter-dependent community made up of both living and non-living parts.
-Ecosystems include the air, water, soil, and sunlight as well as all the biological (living) organisms present, from the simplest amoeba to the plants and more complex animals that are all a dynamic part of the system.
-There are no size limitation for ecosystems, the entire earth can be considered as a one ecosystem.
+An ecosystem is an interacting and inter-dependent community made up of both living and non-living parts. ecosystems include the air, water, soil, and sunlight as well as all the biological (living) organisms present, from the simplest amoeba to the plants and more complex animals that are all a dynamic part of the system.
+There are no size limitation for ecosystems.

-Pine Flatwoods are the most widespread Eco-systems in Florida, occupying as much as 50% of Florida's land area.
-As the name states, the topography of a Flatwoods is relatively uniform, the soil is generally sandy, poorly drained & acidic with little organic content with a underlying layer of hardpan.
-This ac inhibit drainage in the wet season causing alternating periods of flood and drought.
-The canopy is open, allowing plenty of sunlight to reach the under-story plants.
+Slash pine, Longleaf pine, Loblolly pine, Pond pine - Flatwoods are the most widespread ecosystems in Florida, occupying as much as 50% of Florida's land area.
+The topography of a flatwoods is low & relatively uniform, the soil is sandy, acidic, has very little organic content with an underlying layer of marl or hardpan that not only inhibits drainage, it also prevents deep moisture from coming to the surface soil layer resulting in alternating seasonal periods of flood and drought.
+The dominate pine canopy is open, allowing plenty of sunlight to reach under-story shrubs, herbs and grasses.

-Saw palmetto, Wire grass, Fetterbush, Tarflower, Gallberry, Blueberry, Broomsedge, Wax myrtle and St. Johnswort are a few of the many plants common to various Pine flatwoods habitats.
+Saw palmetto, Wire grass, Fetterbush, Tarflower, Gallberry, Blueberry, Broom sedge, Wax myrtle and St. Johns-wort are a few of the many herbs and shrubs common to various kinds of Pine flatwoods habitats.

-Small depressions marshes, creeks and the occasional ephemeral ponds within the prairie also create eco-tone type of habitat resulting in a mix of plants from two different habitat types with a wide variety of plants, sometimes including plants from neither type of ajoining habitat.
+Small depressions marshes, creeks and the occasional ephemeral ponds within the prairie also create an "eco-tone" type of habitat resulting in a mix of plants from two different ecosystems with a wide variety of plants, sometimes including plants from neither type of adjoining habitat.
 Many insects and small invertebrates, mammals and reptiles either reside here or visit these places regularly.

 Vegetation consists of grasses, sedges, herbs, and shrubs with no tree canopy present.
-Ocassional Sabal palm, Palmetto, Wax myrtle, Fetterbush, Tarflower, Gallberry.
+Scattered pines, Sabal palms, Palmetto, Wax myrtle, Fetterbush, Tarflower, Gallberry.

 When sea levels were much higher than that of present day, sand ridges formed from deposited sediment washed to the sea from eroding mountains to the north.
 As the sea level receded these deposits became islands.